ocrmypdf/OCRmyPDF/docs/installation.rst

 * ``choco install pngquant``

 Windows 10 64-bit and 64-bit versions of applications are recommended.
-Earlier versions of Windows and 32-bit versions of these programs are not tested.
+Earlier versions of Windows and 32-bit versions of these programs are not tested, and not supported at this time.

 Modify your ``PATH`` environment variable so that Tesseract and Ghostscript, and any optional executables can be found.
 You can enter it in the command line